Best Car Insurance with a $1,000 Deductible

 Using the same insurance companies as we previously discussed, let's see how our premiums change when we look at $500 and $1,000 deductibles.

-As you can see, by raising your deductible from $500 to $1000, you lower your premium by $80 on a 6-month policy (on average).
+As you can see, by raising your deductible from $500 to $1000, you lower your premium noticeably over the course of a year.
 However, there’s another reason why raising your premium is a good moving saving tip, which we will explore next.

 Standard car insurance deductible levels are $500 and $1,000.
 If you’re unsure which one is right for you, ask yourself the below questions: